Priority-on-African-Diagnostics/Diagnostic_Upload/README.md

 To run diagnostics on JASMIN move to the DIAGNOSTICS/*diagnostic* of your choice and alter home_add in *diagnostic*\_config.py is described above.
 Load the jaspy module (> *load jaspy*) and run *diagnostic*.py.
 Figure will appear in the plots directory and any intermediary netcdf files will appear in intermediary_files.

 If you are not running on JASMIN you can load any conda environment that contains modules in files/CONFIG and *diagnostic*.py before running the diagnostic.

+## Push your new diagnostic back to this repository

+git add $new diagnostic folder

+git commit –m “$message to describe your new changes”

+git push –u origin $master

 ---------